 "To provide a valued service to allow businesses to prosper and to create career-enhancing opportunities for candidates whilst enabling communities to thrive."

-Stafffinders was established in January 1971 and was one of the first recruitment agencies in Scotland.
+Stafffinders was established in January 1971 and is Scotland's oldest, family run recruitment agency.
 Since then we have been growing and evolving to be able to help all kinds of companies from small to global, to find the very best staff for their businesses.

-The business still remains family owned and the current Managing Director, Jane Wylie-Roberts, succeeded her father in 2006.
-Jane has 25 years experience in Stafffinders and is recognised as one of Scotlands leading recruitment experts.
+The business still remains family owned and the current Chief Executive, Jane Wylie-Roberts, succeeded her father in 2006.
+Jane has 28 years experience in Stafffinders and is recognised as one of Scotland's leading recruitment experts.

 Jane is a past finalist for the IoD Female Business Leader of the Year, a finalist of Renfrewshire Business Leader of the Year and is a past Director of Renfrewshire Chamber of Commerce.